 (b) Revocation or suspension of a license.

-(c) Imposition of an administrative fine not to exceed $1,000 for each count or separate offense.
+(c) Imposition of an administrative fine in the Class I category pursuant to s.
+570.971 for each count or separate offense.

 (d) Issuance of a reprimand.

 (e) Placement of the surveyor or mapper on probation for a period of time and subject to such conditions as the board may specify.
 Those conditions may include, but are not limited to, requiring the licensee to undergo treatment, attend continuing education courses, submit to be reexamined, work under the supervision of another licensee, or satisfy any terms which are reasonably tailored to the violations found.